-Digihost Technology Inc. (the "Company") was incorporated in British Columbia, Canada, on February 18, 2017 as Chortle Capital Corp and subsequently changed its name to HashChain Technology Inc. on September 18, 2017, and again to Digihost Technology Inc. on February 14, 2020.
-The Company is a blockchain technology company with operations in cryptocurrency mining.
+Digihost Technology Inc. (the "Digihost") was incorporated in British Columbia, Canada, on February 18, 2017 as Chortle Capital Corp and subsequently changed its name to HashChain Technology Inc. on September 18, 2017, and again to Digihost Technology Inc. on February 14, 2020.
+Digihost and its subsidiary (together the "Company") is a blockchain technology company with operations in cryptocurrency mining.
 The head office of the Company is located at 1001 East Delavan Avenue, Buffalo, New York, 14215.

-On February 14, 2020, the Company completed a reverse takeover transaction (the "RTO Transaction") between Digihost International, Inc. ("Old Digihost") and HashChain Technology Inc. ("HashChain").
+On February 14, 2020, a reverse takeover transaction (the "RTO Transaction") between Digihost International, Inc. ("Old Digihost") and HashChain Technology Inc. ("HashChain") was completed.
+On completion of the RTO Transaction, Old Digihost was determined to be the accounting acquirer and accordingly, the financial statements are a continuation of the Old Digihost.
 In connection with completion of the RTO Transaction, HashChain has changed its name to "Digihost Technology Inc.".
-Digihost carried on the business of HashChain as a Tier 2 technology issuer and the Digihost subordinate voting shares were listed for trading on the TSX Venture Exchange ("TSXV") on February 20, 2020.
+The Company carried on the business of HashChain as a Tier 2 technology issuer under the symbol "DGHI".
+Digihost subordinate voting shares were listed for trading on the TSX Venture Exchange ("TSXV") February 20, 2020.